Home Guard (Denmark): History

-With the fall of the Soviet Union, the Home Guard, with its costly training and equipment, was by many Danes perceived as a useless expense, and an obsolete organization, referring to people's attention that for the past four decades had been drawn outside of Denmark to an enemy that constantly swayed at the back of everyone's mind.
-Very little attention had therefore been accredited the Home Guard as an organization providing a stabilizing factor between the people's will and government power.
+With the fall end of the cold war, the Home Guard, with its costly training and equipment, was by many Danes perceived as a useless expense, and an obsolete organization, referring to people's attention that for the past four decades had been drawn outside of Denmark to an enemy that constantly swayed at the back of everyone's mind.

 In response to the people's view of the Home Guard, the Danish government entrusted the organization with additional responsibilities in 2004.
-It should be trained for defence of Danish territory in wartimes but also be able to take on tasks to help civilians during disasters of most kinds, thereby rebalancing the expenses many had thought of as unnecessary.
-All this was against the values of the Home Guard.
+It should be trained for defense of Danish territory in wartimes but also be able to take on tasks to help civilians during disasters of most kinds, thereby rebalancing the expenses many had thought of as unnecessary.

-In recent years, changes within the Danish political system, which owes some of its structure to Montesquieu's separation of powers, has brought new times for the Home Guard.
-On its English webpage, the organization states that: "The overall mission for the Home Guard is to reinforce and to support the Army, the Navy, and the Air Force in fulfilling their missions".

-With the Home Guard being included in the government's Defence Act along with the Home Guard's own public commercials drawing emphasis on emergency relief, as opposed to being an armed counter-weight ensuring that any Danish government, now or in the future, stays in place, a debate can be initiated of whether or not this organization now voluntarily owes its loyalty to the government rather than the people.
+The Danish government changed the Home Guard organisational structure and is now mainly an organisation to reinforce and to support the Army, the Navy, and the Air Force in fulfilling their missions.
+It became the fourth branch of the Danish Forces.
+The Home Guard was being included in the government's Defense Act.
+In Denmark a public debate raise whether or not this organization now voluntarily owes its loyalty to the government rather than the Danish people.

-Recently, the Home Guard has made certain changes that mean some departure from the popular roots of yesteryear.
-The Home Guard is still an all-volunteer force, and will continue to be, but developments have made it necessary to split the force into two basic parts (The active force and the reserve).
+Also the separation into two basic parts, the active force and the reserve get more obverse.
 To be eligible for active status, one must serve at least 24 documented hours in a calendar year.
-In addition, other criteria need to be met in order to retain your weapon.
-The reserve force is still a part of total strength, but do not have weapons or equipment issued.

-Additionally, a force element called Centre for Stabilisation Engagement (CSI) (Danish Home Guard’s international) has been created.
-Centre for Stabilisation Engagement is responsible for the Danish Home Guard’s international tasks and contributions to Denmark’s international stabilisation engagement.
-The Danish Home Guard’s contribution includes military capacity building, military support to civilian reconstruction, support to humanitarian efforts, and other international tasks, including security force protection.
+Additionally, a force element called Centre for Stabilization Engagement (CSI) (Danish Home Guard's international) has been created.
+Centre for Stabilization Engagement is responsible for the Danish Home Guard's international tasks and contributions to Denmark's international stabilization engagement.
+The Danish Home Guard's contribution includes military capacity building, military support to civilian reconstruction, support to humanitarian efforts, and other international tasks, including security force protection.
+With a small mission in Iraq, the Home Guard started a number of missions abroad mostly with the Danish forces or allies of Denmark.
+In 2019 the Home Guard contributed volunteer instructors and one permanent officer to the British-led mission in Ukraine OP ORBITAL.
+Denmark supported the mission with mobile training teams (MTT) through the peace and stabilization program for Ukraine.
+The instructors were responsible for teaching approx. 800 Ukrainian soldiers in basic military skills.